Rekord-io/csharp-sdk/RekordSDK/README.md

 ## WorkspaceDELETEAsync Method
 This asynchronous method handles the deletion of a workspace.
 You provide the ID of the workspace you want to remove, and the method initiates its deletion.

-## WorkspacePUTAsync
+## WorkspacePUTAsync Method
 This asynchronous method handles the update of a workspace.
 You provide the ID of the workspace you want to update.

 Paramters:
 * Name: name for the workspace